 3.1.
 Research Design

-This study was employed an experimental research approach, specifically a pretest, posttest, two-group design.
+An experimental research approach, specifically a pretest, posttest, two-group design, was used for the study.
 This is a design where one group of participants undergo a pre-test and post-test after the treatment condition has been administered.

 The researchers gathered the data through the following procedures.